 Working Holiday permit holders are often eligible for Permanent Residence in Canada, but many fail to plan in advance and run out of time to qualify.
-If you are planning to travel to Canada with a Working Holiday visa, Young Professionals Visa or the International Co-op Visa, it’s a good idea to create an immigration strategy at the earliest possible moment, in order to maximize the opportunity created by your work permit.
-In this article, you will discover our best strategies for how IEC permit holders can legally maximize the amount of time they spend in Canada.
+If you are planning to travel to Canada on the Working Holiday, Young Professionals or International Co-op (Internship) Visa, it’s a good idea to create an immigration strategy at the earliest possible moment, in order to maximize the opportunity created by your work permit.
+In this article, you will discover our best strategies for how participants in IEC (International Experience Canada) can legally maximize the amount of time they spend in Canada.

 10 Tips for Working Holiday visa holders to stay longer in Canada

 Our office regularly meets with young people working under the International Experience Canada (IEC) program.
 IEC Canada welcomes foreign youth from many countries wishing to visit, work or travel in Canada for set period.
 Participation in the program offers maximum flexibility to explore our vast country, work at a ski hill or find a professional development opportunity – it’s totally up to you!

 IEC participants sometimes fall in love with our beautiful country and may not be quite ready to leave Canada when their time is up.
 If this might be you, we would like to share our top tips to help you to think ahead about ways you can extend your stay legally.

 Ideally, you should meet with a professional as soon as you arrive.
 The short duration of IEC work permits does not give you much time to get settled somewhere, find employment, gain enough work experience, and start a PR application process.
 In many instances, when a potential PR applicant contacts us, there is no longer enough time for them to take the necessary steps for PR, such as collecting documents needed.

 It’s important to understand your options at the earliest possible date, so you can position yourself to pursue options to remain longer if you wish.

 2. Enter as a visitor first to start your job search